rizwan09/budget_model/conflicts.md

 conflict42: train an enc on the union of word selected by diefferent generators loaded from the saved ouputs from conflcit 40, 41.

-run_conflict43: load union words enc and just out put / may be rcnn as well to record performances.
+run_conflict43: load union words enc and just out put / may be rcnn as well to record performances on imdb.

 conflict44: load amazon data train rcnn_rcnn (gen enc ful enc)